No Climbing Permit for Mount Kailash Has Ever Been Issued. The Real Reason Isn’t Difficulty

 What Ernst Muldashev Found

 Muldashev measured.
 The four-face cardinal orientation he confirmed within one degree of true north, south, east, and west.
-The slope geometry he documented in comparative relationship to the proportions of the Great Pyramid and other documented ancient pyramidal structures.
+The slope geometry he measured in comparative relationship to the proportions of the Great Pyramid and other known ancient pyramidal structures.
 The comparison produced correspondences that the natural geological formation thesis cannot accommodate without proposing a mechanism by which tectonic forces produced pyramidal geometry matching ancient architectural standards.

 Muldashev’s interpretation of these anomalies placed Kailash within a global network of sites he identified as functioning components of a planetary information and energy system installed in the deep geological past.
 His claim, that the mountain contains subsurface structures whose geometry does not correspond to natural rock formation, has not been formally tested by any institution with the ground-penetrating radar capability to produce a definitive answer, because the access required for that testing has not been granted.

 The Russian government classified the Soviet-era geological surveys of the region.
 Muldashev’s post-Soviet research was conducted with institutional support that subsequently became unavailable.
-His published findings sit in the public record.
-The investigation his findings call for has not been conducted.
+His published findings sit in the public record, unreviewed by the relevant scientific fields rather than unrefuted by them.

 The Radioactive Question

-The claim that biological remains recovered from the high-altitude fissures of Kailash exhibit elevated levels of radio-isotopes has been in circulation in the alternative research community long enough to have produced a body of secondary commentary without producing a body of primary laboratory analysis available for independent review.
+The claim that biological remains recovered from the high-altitude fissures of Kailash exhibit elevated levels of radio-isotopes has been in circulation in the alternative research community long enough to have produced a body of secondary commentary without producing a body of primary laboratory analysis available for independent review, which is itself a reason for caution rather than confidence in the claim.

 This is the pattern that distinguishes a claim requiring investigation from a claim that has been investigated and found wanting.
 The radioactive anomaly at Kailash has not been formally tested by any institution with the relevant instrumentation and the access to the site.
 The absence of formal testing in a region administered by a government with full geological survey capability, applied to a testable claim that has been in the public research record for decades, is the kind of institutional gap that warrants examination rather than dismissal.